Waste-Wood/e-CARE/Submission Tutorial.md

   }
   ```

-​		Finally, create a new run, using the official evaluation script for get the evaluation metrics~(`python causal_reasoning.py prediction.json dev.jsonl`).
+* Finally, In order to unify the format of input and output, you should use the official evaluation scripts for get the evaluation metrics (create a new `Run`, and type `python causal_reasoning.py prediction.json dev.jsonl` in the command line.).
+We provide two kinds of evaluation scripts:

+  * `causal_reasoning.py`: the script for obtaining evaluation metrics on causal reasoning task

+  * `conceptual_explanation_generation.py`: the script for obtaining evaluation metrics on conceptual explanation generation task